choojun/choojun.github.io/wsl.md

       $ $HIVE_HOME/bin/beeline
 ~~~

 Remember to stop the DFS, YARN as well as other started services (in reversed sequence) to avoid data corruption in HDFS before shutdown your PC.
-Read the required details at URL https://choojun.github.io/wsl
+Read the required details from sections E to M

 -----------------------------------------------------------